Unlike the adult, or permanent teeth, the primary teeth are very thin and fragile. They are not firmly

 Papillon puppies loose their canine baby teeth when they are about 5-7 months.

-canines.
-Make sure that the baby teeth are loose, or have them checked by a vet, who may remove them if
+that the baby teeth are loose, or have them checked by a vet, who may remove them if necessary.

 It could cause a development of an incorrect bite if they are not removed.